dylanesque/GettingToKnowGraphQL/README.md

 + RESTful APIs, and their shortcomings (multiple endpoints, overfetching data)
 + The Birth of GraphQL (developed internally at Facebook and used in 2012, driven by the rise of mobile technology, made public in 2015)
 + What problems does this solve? (single endpoint, client dictates what data they want, potentially much less data use than REST)
-+ What GraphQL excels at, and isn't so great at (caching, overkill for smaller projects)

 ## The spec basics

-+ Graphcool/GraphQL playground, and testing/experimentation right up front
++ Graphcool/GraphQL playground provides a place to test and experiment with operations right up front.

 + GraphQL Types
   + Objects